lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 private func onNextButtonTapped(_ sender: UIButton) { // ...
 ```

 The latter naming convention is confusing because makes you think of delegation.
-However, actions may be thought of as of a kind of delegation, and the naming style might make sense for some code bases.
+However, actions may be thought of as a kind of delegation, and the naming style might make sense for some code bases.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="api">API</h3>

-Basically, types representing pure values which could be fairly interchanged by values themselves should be `struct`, otherwise (e.g., objects containing state or having a lifecycle) – `class`.
+Basically, types representing pure values which could be fairly interchanged by values themselves should be `struct`s, otherwise (e.g., objects containing state or having a lifecycle) – `class`s.
 Other considerations for choosing over `struct`s and `class`es – expected semantics, memory management, etc., are not the topic of this document.

 Properties are expected to have a constant time complexity.
-If one doesn't it's changed to a method.
+If one doesn't, it's changed to a method.

-Optional booleans and collections are avoided, because they bring degraded states: for example, what's the difference between an empty array and a `nil` array within the same context?
+Optional booleans and collections are avoided, because they bring degraded states: What's the difference between an empty array and a `nil` array within the same context?

 Free functions are usually a design flaw.
 An engineer shall double-check, whether free functions really shouldn't correspond to some type.

-Methods that do some actions don't return objects of these actions (e.g., a presenting view controller method shall not return the presented view controller).
+Methods that perform an action don't return the object of the action (e.g., a presenting view controller method shall not return the presented view controller).

 **Do**: